 Everyone has water on hand so it’s great if your cupboards are bare and you don’t have any extra ingredients.

-You can correct the flavor problem with some extra seasonings like salt, pepper, or garlic powder.
+You can correct blandness with some extra seasonings like salt, pepper, or garlic powder.
 But the dish might not taste exactly as you wanted.

-Top tip: make sure you use unsalted stock if you’re adding more, otherwise, the dish could end up overly soggy.
+Top tip: make sure you use unsalted stock if you’re adding more, otherwise, the dish could end up overly salty.

 Simmer the sauce for longer